Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Quantization error
 ~~~~~~~~~~~~~~~~~~

-The tools offers 2 possible ways to check quantization error in a model:
+The tool offers 2 possible ways to check quantization error in a model:

     - for all layers: a quantization error is computed on each layer output
     - for a single layer: per-channel error is then reported

 This is accessible using the `measure_layer_quantization_error
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.measure_layer_quantization_error>`__ API
 and quantization error is then computed independently for each layer or channel.
-The cumulated
+The cumulative
-error, that is error is propagated from layer to layer, is computed with the
+error, that is the error propagated from the input to each layer, is computed with the
 `measure_cumulative_quantization_error
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.measure_cumulative_quantization_error>`__
 dedicated API.
-Both APIs will return a python dictionnary containing the metrics and a that can be
+Both APIs will return a python dictionary containing the metrics that can be
 displayed using the `print_metric_table
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.tools.print_metric_table>`__ function.